The Neighbourhood: #000000 & #FFFFFF and Wiped Out! (2014–2015)

-On January 16, 2014, the band revealed via social media that drummer Bryan Sammis was leaving the band.

-In April 2013, the Neighbourhood announced their summer 2013 tour called The Love Collection Tour along with Lovelife, the 1975, and JMSN. as well as that they were planning the release of a mixtape.
+In April 2013, The Neighbourhood announced their summer 2013 tour called The Love Collection Tour along with Lovelife, the 1975, and JMSN. as well as that they were planning the release of a mixtape.
 On December 10, 2013, they released a new EP called The Love Collection.
+On January 16, 2014, the band revealed on social media that drummer Bryan Sammis was leaving the band.

 On November 28, 2014, the band finally released the project, titled #000000 & #FFFFFF (the hexadecimal color codes for black and white, respectively) for free.
 It was hosted by DJ Drama and features guest appearances by YG, Dej Loaf, French Montana, Danny Brown, G-Eazy and others.
 The mixtape was officially released for streaming and download on November 22, 2017.

 In August 2015, the band announced the upcoming October 30 release of their second album Wiped Out!.
 It was preceded by the lead single "R.I.P.
 2 My Youth" and reached the number 13 position on the US Billboard 200.
 The band embarked on a European tour in November 2015 and on an American tour in May and June 2016 to support the album.